 Make a list of apps and do not use anything other than these apps until you develop your online classroom – MAKE VIDEO TUTORIALS FOR YOUR STUDENTS

 Do.
 Not.
 Pile.
 Up.
-Apps. – Think about all the things you need to use (the type of apps you need to use) and select only one app with this function.
-Record your screen and make tutorials on how to use these apps.
-This way your students will be able to learn how to use it easily without asking you 10.000 questions.
-Here is my super short tutorial on how to install FreeConferenceCall on your phone created for students.
+Apps. – Think about all the things you need to use (the type of apps you need) and select only one app with this function.
+Then, record your screen and make tutorials on how to use these apps.
+This way, your students will learn how to use it easily without asking you 10.000 questions.
+For example, here is my super short tutorial on installing FreeConferenceCall on your phone created for students.

 10 quick steps to teaching large student groups effectively online

-During my 6 year-long experience and hundreds of students, I’ve had the opportunity to explore tons of programs and platforms, and I will present some of the most modern apps which offer a lot of tools and possibilities.
+During my 6 year-long experience and hundreds of students, I’ve had the opportunity to explore tons of programs and platforms, and I will present some of the most modern apps that offer many tools and possibilities.